 He does not pick up his phone or tablet or any other device that is nowadays separating us in public.
 He looks at me.
 He looks me directly into the eyes.
 My only body part that is not hidden.
-Before COVID19 his behavior would be considered creepy but now it is all we can do without risking infection.
+Before COVID19 his behavior would be considered almost intrusive but now it is all we can do without risking infection.
 And it has been a while since somebody looked at me like this.

 …… next stop!

 What was that?
 I look up at the display to see my stop.
 I have to leave.
 Where are the cameras?
 I don’t care, not today.
 I walk down the aisle to the exit and I let my gloved hand ever so slightly touch his shoulder.
 It’s like electricity and I feel him jolt up a little.
 I wait outside to catch a glimpse of his longing eyes when the train passes.
 There is a single lonely tear running down his face into the mask.